 Sign #7: Clearly photoshopped

 There are a number of ways you can tell if a woman has used Photoshop to trick guys on dating sites to talk to them.
 First, look at their curves.
 Are the objects behind the woman stretched?
 If so, chances are she has digitally enhanced the size of something.
+These photos will only turn off potential matches.

 Second, zoom in on her face.
 If you see clear pixel splotches, she’s definitely used an airbrush effect on her skin.
 Often, women who do this are still attractive in person, but do you really want to pursue someone who is trying to deceit you before she even meets you?